 Citizenship

-A designation based on a student's citizenship status at time of application, i.e. US Citizen, Permanent Resident, and Non-Resident International.
+A designation based on an individual's citizenship status at time of application, i.e. US Citizen, Permanent Resident, and Non-Resident International.

 -